Château de Chaumont: History

 In 1750, Jacques-Donatien Le Ray purchased the castle as a country home where he established a glassmaking and pottery factory.
 He was considered by the French as a "Father of the American Revolution" because he loved America.
 However, in 1789, the new French Revolutionary government seized Le Ray's assets, including his beloved Château de Chaumont.

 Madame de Staël acquired the château in 1810.
 The Comte d'Aramon bought the neglected château in 1833, undertook extensive renovations under the architect Jules Potier de la Morandière of Blois, who was later inspector of the works at the château de Blois; M. d'Aramon installed a museum of medieval arts in the "Tour de Catherine de Médicis".
 By 1851 the "Chaumont suite" of the early-16th century Late Gothic tapestries with subjects of country life emblematic of the triumph of Eternity, closely associated with Chaumont and now at the Cleveland Museum of Art, was still hanging in the "Chambre de Catherine de Médicis"; the tapestries had been cut and pieced to fit the room.

 The castle has been designated as a Monument historique since 1840 by the French Ministry of Culture.
 Marie-Charlotte Say, heiress to the Léon Say sugar fortune, acquired Chaumont in 1875.
-Later that year, she married Amédée de Broglie, who commissioned the luxurious stables in 1877 to designs by Paul-Ernest Sanson, further restored the château under Sanson's direction and replanted the surrounding park in the English naturalistic landscape fashion.
+Later that year, she married Prince Amédée de Broglie (descendant of Madame de Staël), who commissioned the luxurious stables in 1877 to designs by Paul-Ernest Sanson, further restored the château under Sanson's direction and replanted the surrounding park in the English naturalistic landscape fashion.
 She donated Château de Chaumont to the government in 1938.

+During World War II, the French Jewish organization Œuvre de secours aux enfants (OSE), the Children's Aid Society, brought over 200 Jewish children to the property during the Holocaust.
+As of 2023, only a few of the refugees were still living.

 The Château de Chaumont is currently a museum and every year hosts a Garden Festival from April to October where contemporary garden designers display their work in an English-style garden.